-If the user for some reason wants to pass the trace token to a port, this must be done manually in the code of the port controlling process.
+If the user for some reason wants to pass the trace token to a port, this must be done manually in the code of the port controlling processes.
 The port controlling processes have to check the appropriate sequential trace settings (as obtained from seq_trace:get_token/1) and include trace information in the message data sent to their respective ports.

-Similarly, for messages received from a port, a port controller has to retrieve trace-specific information, and set appropriate sequential trace flags through calls to seq trace: set token/2.
+Similarly, for messages received from a port, a port controller has to retrieve trace-specific information, and set appropriate sequential trace flags through calls to seq_trace:set_token/2.